chrishah/MITObim/README.md

 VERSIONS
 --------

+1.8 (stable - relies on MIRA 4)

 1.6 (stable - relies on MIRA 3.4.1.1)

-1.8 (relies on MIRA 4)
+We recommend to use the latest version but see note below regarding availability of the proofreading algorithm.

 Copyright Christoph Hahn 2012-2015

 CONTACT
 -------

-Christoph Hahn <christoph.hahn@nhm.uio.no>
+We encourage users to post any questions/comments/problems you might have concerning MITObim to our [Google Group](https://groups.google.com/forum/#!forum/mitobim-users "MITObim users") or the [Github issues](https://github.com/chrishah/MITObim/issues).
+I'll try to get back to you asap!

 or

-post any questions/comments about MITObim to our [Google Group](https://groups.google.com/forum/#!forum/mitobim-users "MITObim users")
+contact me directly under <christoph.hahn@nhm.uio.no>.

 INTRODUCTION
 ------------